 Honestly, it’s like the original “poke” cake before I knew what a poke cake was!

-• 1 package dark chocolate cake mix
+- • 1 package (15.25 ounce) dark chocolate cake mix

-• 1 (4 ounce) package instant chocolate pudding
+- • 1 package (4 ounce) instant chocolate pudding

-• 1 cup vegetable oil
+- • 1 cup vegetable oil

-• 4 eggs
+- • 4 large eggs

-• 3/4 cup brewed coffee
+- • 3/4 cup brewed coffee, cooled

-• 1/4 cup crème de cocoa
+- • 1/4 cup crème de cocoa

-• 1/3 cup Kahlua
+- • 1/3 cup Kahlúa

-• 1 cup powdered sugar
+- • 1 cup powdered sugar

-• 1 tablespoons brewed coffee
+- • 1 tablespoon brewed coffee

-• 2 tablespoons crème de cocoa
+- • 2 tablespoons crème de cocoa

-Combine all the ingredients for the cake in a medium bowl; whisk together until smooth.
+- Combine all the ingredients for the cake in a large bowl; whisk together until fully incorporated and smooth.
 Pour into the bundt pan and bake 45 minutes or until a toothpick inserted comes out clean.

+- Prepare the icing by combining all the ingredients until smooth.
 With a skewer, punch holes throughout the cake and pour the icing over the cake while it is still warm.